NALTP/Rules/README.md

       - (i) If a team calls for a time out when they are not eligible to, the CRC may enforce forfeits, standings point deductions, or waiver wire penalties at their discretion.

 #### Section F - Substitutions
-  - (1) Major, Minor, and Novice leagues:
-    - (a) Any eligible players may be substituted between halves so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming or in-progress half.
+  - (1) Any eligible players may be substituted between halves so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming or in-progress half.
 Please see [Article IV Section C](#section-c---loans) for more information on loans and hot-subs.
-    - (b) Live substitutions, or “hot-subs”, are permitted during league games.
+  - (2) Live substitutions, or “hot-subs”, are permitted during league games.
-      - (i) Teams can make as many substitutions as they like.
+    - (a) Teams can make as many substitutions as they like.
-      - (ii) If players are having trouble with lag, they will be permitted up to two refreshes before their captain may demand they substitute out.
+    - (b) If players are having trouble with lag, they will be permitted up to two refreshes before their captain may demand they substitute out.
-      - (iii) The substitute can be in the "Spectator" slot and can be listening in on Discord, but they must be muted until the substitution is made.
+    - (c) The substitute can be in the "Spectator" slot and can be listening in on Discord, but they must be muted until the substitution is made.
-      - (iv) If a substituting team has more than four active players for an extensive amount of time, the team may be assessed a penalty determined by the CRC.
+    - (d) If a substituting team has more than four active players for an extensive amount of time, the team may be assessed a penalty determined by the CRC.
-      - (v) If a player is unable to leave the match, an inactive fifth ball may remain in play, provided it is not in a spot that disrupts play.
+    - (e) If a player is unable to leave the match, an inactive fifth ball may remain in play, provided it is not in a spot that disrupts play.
 If the inactive ball is in such a location for an extensive amount of time, the four active players must attempt to move the inactive player to a less disruptive spot.
 Teams with a fifth inactive ball that disrupts play may be assessed a penalty determined by the CRC.

 #### Section G - Game Start Time Rules, Forfeits
   - (1) Either team may share the group link to the other team whenever they are ready.